Lucite Purses - Popular Bags of the 1940s

 Speakeasy Soiree dress – Popular during the 20s to the 30s Prohibition era in the United States, the speakeasy dress was designed with a hidden pocket that was meant for a flask to conceal alcoholic beverages.

-Clothing with visible zippers - Zippers (zips) was a key feature of her fashion designs.
+Clothing with visible zippers - Zippers (zips) were a key feature of her fashion designs.
 They were made of some form of plastic, bold and chunky, visibly clasping dress necklines and running down sleeves, dresses, and even skirts.
-She designed wardrobes for a good number of movie stars including Zsa Zsa Gabor and Mae West.
+She designed wardrobes for a good number of movie stars, including Zsa Zsa Gabor and Mae West.

 Jeanne Lanvin

-Born in Paris in 1867, Jeanne Lanvin who founded the Lanvin brand, was a French Haute Couture fashion designer who was not only famous in fashion designing but was also the famous founder of Lanvin Parfums, a beauty company and perfumery.
+Born in Paris in 1867, Jeanne Lanvin, who founded the Lanvin brand, was a French Haute Couture fashion designer who was not only famous for fashion designing but was also the founder of Lanvin Parfums, a beauty company and perfumery.
 She is known to be the founder of the world’s oldest fashion house.

 Jeanne-Marie Lanvin